Vegan Sugar Free Cookies

 • Preheat the oven to 180C/350F.
 Line a cookie sheet or baking tray with parchment paper.

-• Remove the cookie dough and using a cookie scoop (or ice cream scoop/1/8 cup), form 12 small balls of cookie dough on the lined sheet/tray.
-Ensure cookies are around 2-inches apart, as they spread.
+• Using a cookie scoop (or ice cream scoop/1/8 cup), form 12 small balls of cookie dough on the lined sheet.
+Ensure the cookies are around 2 inches apart.

 Notes